Your TB Evaluation Matters

 The California Department of Public Health (CDPH) in collaboration with CTCA and the Curry International Tuberculosis Center (CITC) created the following risk assessments to reduce low-risk testing and to find TB infection, in order to treat those likely to develop TB disease to prevent illness.

-Should those that work with children be tested?
+Should those who work with children be tested?

 School staff and volunteers with frequent and prolonged contact with students are required to submit to this TB risk assessment or choose to be tested for TB at hire and every four years, to protect children from active TB disease and to eliminate TB testing those without risks for TB.
 A frequently asked questions document is provided.
 More information about related laws can be found here.